 When the sun bleeds into my bedroom

-I’m again the window at a pine desk
+I’m against the window at a pine desk,

 one eye closed, just trying to keep